-One of the ‘cross-pollination’ projects in Scaling Up Co-Design brought together media and design to empower new co-design ambassadors and help young people in Elephant and Castle to explore their relationship with their environment and share ideas for the future of their place.
+One of the ‘cross-pollination’ projects in Scaling Up Co-Design combined media & design to help young people in Elephant and Castle explore their relationship with their environment and share ideas for the future of their place.

 With a shared investment in supporting people to express their views and ideas creatively, The Glass-House and Silent Cities (a Sheffield-based social enterprise) co-designed a series of activities that would complement and enhance our existing programmes.

 As part of Silent Cities’ programme, which provided community journalism skills and a creative environment where silent voices could flourish, The Glass-House ran a workshop to get participants thinking about the ways in which our places include and exclude different people and voices.
 The workshop included a discussion with George Perfect, a member of the Bespoken network, who talked about his experience of navigating place with a disability.
 Participants were asked to walk around the local area, capturing instances of inclusion and exclusion, through photography, film and audio capture.

 Young people, media and place

 The Glass-House was already working with the Citizenship Foundation on the Make it our Neighbourhood programme which was developing new ways to connect developers with local young people in their projects.
 Working with developer Lend Lease, we were supporting young people (aged 14-15 years) from Sacred Heart Catholic School to build knowledge and skills of regeneration and design, related to their locality – Elephant and Castle.